neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 :align: center
 :::

-*Rubenstein and Alcock* define communication by *the use of a "specially evolved signal", which means that the use of the signal should benefit the sender*.
-Therefore, they would only categorize their top row as "communication".
 This definition does not consider the fitness of the receiver.
-This categorization is also not necessarily the writ law of animal behavior research.
 Importantly, **their categorization method falls short of a full evolutionary/adaptive explanation for a communication system: one that takes into account ALL factors (+ and -), not just** **"*benefits*"**

-We still have to grapple with the existence of communication systems that seem to ***decrease*** the fitness of one of the parties involved (signal or sender).
+We still have to grapple with the existence of communication systems that seem to ***decrease*** the fitness of one of the parties involved (sender or receiver).
 For example, for **deceit** to exist, the receiver must gain an overall net fitness benefit from the signal:response relationship, otherwise it would no longer respond to the signal and the sender would no longer be able to deceive.
-Whether **eavesdropping** is "communication" or not, to explain its existence we have to account for all factors effecting the senders' evolutionary fitness.
+Whether **eavesdropping** is "communication" or not, we still have to account for all factors effecting the senders' evolutionary fitness in order to explain its existence .

 *Edward Wilson* (one of the founders of the study of sociobiology) defines communication as occuring when:
 “...*the action of or cue given by one organism (the sender) is perceived by and thus alters the probability pattern of behavior in another organism (the receiver) in a fashion adaptive to either one both of the participants*” (Wilson 1975)[^Wilson-1975-communication]. **This definition encompasses all interactions outlined in the cost-benefit table** above.
 Note that this definition does *NOT* require the "intention" of the sender in producing the communication signal.
-From an argument based on intent, *eavesdropping* is still an odd one out--only in eavesdropping is a response in a receiver evoked by information that the sender did not intend for the receiver to use.
+For a definition of communication that depends on *intent*, *eavesdropping* is still an odd one out--only in eavesdropping is a response in a receiver evoked by information that the sender did not intend for the receiver to use.

 [^Wilson-1975-communication]: Wilson, E.O.
 Sociobiology: The New Synthesis.
 Cambridge, MA: Harvard University Press (1975).